fabfog/dxbox-docs/blog/2025-10-24-The-Boilerplate-Tax/index.md

 We may call it the **Boilerplate Tax**.

 It's so painful that most developers give up.
 They either
 1. violate the **YAGNI** ("You Ain't Gonna Need It") principle and put *everything* in a global state manager "just in case", or...
-2. ...create a tangled mess of prop-drilling if the state must be lifted "just a little", or...
+2. ...create a tangled mess of prop-drilling if the state must be lifted *"just a little"*, or...
-3. go copy an existing context because who the hell remembers the syntax and is willing to rewrite it all once again.
+3. go copy an existing context because who the hell remembers the syntax and is willing to rewrite it all, once again.

 I'd pick option 4 and create a code generator with Plop, or something like that, but it's still sub-optimal, as it ends up introducing a good amount of lines of codes that are virtually identical from one context to another.
 It ends up violating the **DRY** ("Don't Repeat Yourself") principle in a way or another.